dihan922/rythm_spotify/README.md

 ## Getting Started

-Follow these instructions to get the Fake Ah Rythm bot up and running for your Discord server.
+Follow these instructions to get the Spythm bot up and running for your Discord server.

 ### Prerequisites